 “The only person who is strong enough to control that weapon is A.V herself.
 If anyone else tried to use it for more than a couple of minutes, the Toivoa Destroyer would go on a rampage, just like it is now,” Blaze explained.

 “Then why did you...”
 Ray began.

-“It was all according to plan.”
-Blaze frowned, glaring backwards at Ray.
+“It was all according to plan,” Blaze frowned, glaring backwards at Ray.
 “Dark Soul would attempt to use Toivoa against the world and fail.
 That’s when I would step in and destroy it, consuming its power and becoming a hero.
-And because I would have been the one to take out an Anti-government guild and an unbeatable weapon, both the MLC and CSOG would fear me, giving me the power to do what whatever I please.
-Maybe then we might have some peaceful days.”
+And because I would have been the one to take out an anti-government guild and an unbeatable weapon, both the MLC and CSOG would either fear or admire me, giving me the power to do what whatever I please.”

 Cormac began to laugh.
 It was a high-pitched squeak of insanity.
 Cormac lowered his sword.